 I assumed Namibia would be similar to South Africa, and the logistics of a South Africa road trip could also applied to Namibia, when in fact this is definitely not the case – planning a Namibia safari is a completely different story.
 Namibia is a vast country, and it’s second only to Mongolia when it comes to countries with low population density.
 Distances are vast, and roads are often in questionable state.
 So, what to do?
 Opt for a road trip and just wing it, or choose something different?

-This is when we found out about Wild Dog Safaris, a company organising small-group overland safaris in Namibia and Botswana.
+This is when we found out about Wild Dog Safaris, a company organising small-group overland safaris in Namibia,Botswana and Victoria Falls.
 In case you’ve never heard of ‘overlanding’, it’s a form of travel that usually involves purpose-built trucks to cover long-distances in a self-reliant manner, taking all necessary equipment to camp and prepare meals on the road.

 Overlanding in Namibia – What is This all About?